Adam Liptak: Career

 Liptak joined The New York Times news staff in 2002 as its national legal correspondent.
 He covered the Supreme Court nominations of John Roberts and Samuel Alito; the investigation into the disclosure of the identity of Valerie Plame, an undercover Central Intelligence Agency operative; the trial of John Lee Malvo, one of the Washington-area snipers; judicial ethics; and various aspects of the criminal justice system, including capital punishment.
 He inaugurated the Sidebar column in January 2007.
-The column covers and considers developments in the law.
+The column covered and considered developments in the law until its final edition, published February 2, 2026.

 In 2005, he examined the rise in life sentences in the U.S. in a three-part series.
 The next year, Liptak and two colleagues studied connections between contributions to the campaigns of justices on the Ohio Supreme Court and those justices' voting records.
 He was a member of the teams that examined the reporting of Jayson Blair and Judith Miller at The New York Times, in 2003 and 2005, respectively.

 He began covering the Supreme Court in 2008.
 He followed Linda Greenhouse, who had covered the Supreme Court for nearly 30 years.
+In February 2026, he left his role as Supreme Court Correspondent to become the Times Chief Legal Affairs Correspondent.
+He now writes a New York Times newsletter, The Docket.

 Liptak has served as the chairman of the New York City Bar Association’s communications and media law committee and was a member of the board of the Media Law Resource Center.

 He has taught courses on media law and the Supreme Court at Columbia University Graduate School of Journalism, UCLA School of Law, University of Chicago Law School, University of Southern California's Gould School of Law, and Yale Law School.

 Liptak's work has appeared in The New Yorker, Vanity Fair, Rolling Stone, The New York Observer, Business Week, and The American Lawyer.
 He has written several law review articles on First Amendment topics.
 Liptak was also featured in The Harvard Crimsons 2014 commencement issue with his column entitled "Please Calculate Badly."
 In 2013, he published an e-book, To Have and Uphold: The Supreme Court and the Struggle for Same-Sex Marriage.